ceph/ceph/doc/rados/configuration/mon-config-ref.rst

 instance, and Paxos writes the changes to a key/value store for strong consistency.
-Ceph Monitors are able to query the most recent version of the cluster map during sync operations, and they use the key/value store's snapshots and iterators (using leveldb) to perform store-wide synchronization.
+Ceph Monitors are able to query the most recent version of the cluster map during sync operations, and they use the key/value store's snapshots and iterators (using RocksDB) to perform store-wide synchronization.

 .. ditaa::
  /-------------\               /-------------\